Important Legal Disclaimer

 - ✅ Store key papers in fireproof place

-Ontario: Confirm Standard Lease usage (required since April 30, 2018).
+Ontario: Check Standard Lease usage (needed since April 30, 2018).
 Know your Landlord and Tenant Board rights.

-BC: Understand BC Hydro link deposits.
-Review Residential Tenancy Branch resources.
+BC: Know BC Hydro link deposits.
+Review Residential Tenancy Branch info.

-Quebec: Ensure lease complies with Quebec law.
-Check Tribunal administratif du logement for official forms and rights.
-Note: Security deposits are illegal in Quebec.
+Quebec: Make sure lease follows Quebec law.
+Check Tribunal du logement for forms and rights.
+Note: Damage deposits are banned in Quebec.

-Alberta: Know damage deposit limits (maximum one month's rent total).
-Review Alberta Residential Tenancy Dispute Resolution Service.
+Alberta: Know damage deposit limits (one month's rent max).
+Review Alberta Tenancy Dispute Service.

-This Checklist Helps Prevent Many Common First-Apartment Problems
+This Guide Helps Stop Many Common First-Apartment Problems

-It covers most first-apartment issues.
-But there's one case it can't help with.
+This list covers most first-apartment issues.
+But there is one case it cannot help with.
 It can be costly.

-What happens when you follow every step right and then find in Month 3 that your apartment building has legal issues you couldn't have guessed?
+What happens when you follow every step right and then find in Month 3 that your building has legal issues?
 Hidden liens, unpaid property taxes, or worse, pending sale or teardown?

-The most thorough move-in checklist in Canada can't protect you from problems with the property itself.
+The best move-in list in Canada cannot protect you from problems with the building itself.
 That needs a different kind of check.
-Many renters don't think about this because they assume apartment hunting and property checking are two different things.
+Many renters do not think about this.
+They assume unit hunting and building checks are two different things.

-In exactly 3 paragraphs from now, I'll show how to run a 5-minute background check on ANY Canadian rental property before signing.
-This shows red flags that even property managers don't know exist.
-Understanding the background check timeline helps you plan ahead.
-For renters with past issues, explore apartments no background checks or second chance apartments options.
-Before signing, use our apartment inspection checklist to verify property condition.
+In 3 short sections, I'll show how to run a 5-minute background check on ANY Canadian rental before signing.
+This shows red flags that even property managers do not know about.

-Because the gap between a great first apartment time and a costly nightmare isn't luck.
+The gap between a great first apartment time and a costly nightmare is not luck.
 It's info.
-And in Canada, that info is public if you know where to look.
-If you're planning to build rather than rent, our building house checklist Canada guides you through the construction process.
+In Canada, that info is public if you know where to look.

 Reading Time: 4 minutes Canadian Provinces Covered: ON, BC, QC, AB Key Takeaway: Record everything in your first 72 hours to protect your deposit and rental rights.